McLean woman, nicknamed 'Rosie the Riveter,' celebrates 100th birthday

-Rebecca Moreland, a resident of the Riverside Care and Rehabilitation Center in Calhoun, celebrated her 100 year birthday in August.
-Moreland said she is nicknamed “Rosie the Riveter” for her work in war-time factories during World War II.
+Rebecca Moreland, a resident of the Riverside Care and Rehabilitation Center in Calhoun, celebrated her 100th birthday in August.
+Moreland said she is nicknamed “Rosie the Riveter” for her work in wartime factories during World War II.

 “I feel truly blessed...these people took me in when I needed a place to stay and they take good care of me,” she said through the assistance of a representative from her care team at the Riverside facility.